brendt/stitcher.io/src/content/blogs-for-devs/06-stay-in-touch.md

+You need ways to stay in touch though.
+That's why I give people several ways of doing so.
+I realise only a small portion will be interested in keeping in touch, and that's fine.
+My advice would be to have several ways for people to stay

 - The internet is a place of fast consumption
 - No one will return or even remember your blog after they've read one post.
 Even if they found it great
 - Offer them ways to stay in touch: via mail, RSS or by following you on social media